 Though to be honest, most of those other launches had failed because they’d launched “big”.
 They’d pumped a load of advertising dollars into support their selling efforts.
 Then, pulled the plug when they didn’t get a quick pay-off.
-That wasn’t what we had planned.
+We had a different D2C experience planned.

-We knew that the pay-off time would probably be longer.
-So, we ran the project on a much lower-cost and lean way.
+We knew the pay-off time would be longer.
+So, we ran the project in a much lower-cost and lean way.
 We ran it “small” as a pilot.
 There was a definite test and learn approach.

-We didn’t actually do any advertising until Month 3 when we’d already started to generate sales through word of mouth and links from the brand site.
-So, the store was always self-funding.
+We didn’t actually do any advertising until Month 3.
+By then, we’d already started to get sales from word of mouth and links from the brand site.
+So, the store was soon self-funding.
 We made sure after it launched, that we didn’t need to go back and ask for more money. (other than normal budgeting procedures)

 “Shouldn’t you drive your business with other retailers first?”

-Another interested party was the Regional E-Commerce Director who hit us with this question.
+Another interested party was the Regional E-Commerce Director who hit us with “shouldn’t you drive your business with other retailers first?”

-Apart from the fact that we were already driving our business with other retailers.
-And we’d hit a limit of what we could do with them.
+The challenge was we’d started to hit a limit of what we could do with them.

-You have the benefit of direct connection with the online shopper.
-You have the commercial benefits as you own all parts of the P&L including the selling price and all your selling costs.
+Plus, you’ve the benefit of direct connection with the online shopper.
+You have the commercial benefits as you own all parts of the P&L. That includes the selling price and all your costs, especially the delivery costs.
 And of course, you have the added benefit of control over the channel.
-No middle-men to deal with when it comes to selling, just you and your online shopper.
+No middle-men to deal with.
+It’s just you and the customer.

 “I don’t think we should be doing this, we have other priorities”

 And then, having overcome all these other barriers to e-Commerce, our local Head of IT decided to hit us with this one.
-To be fair, he did not have a big team at the time.
+To be fair, he didn’t have a big team at the time.
 And they did have other projects to deliver.

-But we knew, that he was also worried the workload would be too much, and any technical issues after launch would likely hit his team.
-So, we had to go back to the business case, and walk him through why we were doing it, and what the overall benefit was.
+But we knew, he was also worried the workload would be too much.
+And any issues after launch would likely hit his team first.
+So, we had to go back to the business case.
+Walk him through why we were doing it.
+And what the overall benefit was.

-We then also had to translate that benefit into what it might mean for the IT team.
-Because there was income and revenue associated with the project, we could argue for more funding and resource for his team to support it.
+We then also had to translate the benefit into what it would mean for the IT team.
+Because there was sales associated with the project, we could argue for more funding for his team to support it.

-That, got him very interested.
-As we already said, money talks.
+That got him very interested.
+As we said, money talks.

-And by the time the store launched, he was a major champion of the project, because it gave his team much more visibility and status across the business.
+By the time the store launched, he was a major champion of the project.
+Because it worked, it gave his team much more visibility and status across the business.

 “I don’t believe consumers would buy direct from us”

-And just as we thought we were there, in the final approval meeting, we had to address this challenge.
-Now of course, we didn’t know for sure that consumers would buy direct from us.
-Though we had some limited market research that predicted they would.
+And just as we thought we were there, we got this final challenge.
+We didn’t know for sure anyone would buy direct from us.
+Though we had some limited market research which predicted some would.

-We had also set the project up as a pilot / low investment project.
-So, even if we had not sold anything, the business would not have lost much money on the project.
-(The project budget was about $80k by the way).
+We’d also set the project up as a pilot / low investment project.
+So, even if we hadn’t sold anything, the business wouldn’t have lost much money on the project.
+(An $80k loss was the worst case by the way).

 Barriers to e-Commerce - Crossing the finishing line

-Probably our biggest lesson through overcoming all these barriers to e-Commerce was to be agile and flexible.
+Our biggest lesson in overcoming all these barriers to e-Commerce was to be agile and flexible.
 This helps you find ways around them.
-Or to have a thick skin and be resilient.
+And to have a thick skin and be resilient.
 Some of them, you just need to accept the “pain” and barrel through them.

-Once the online store development had some momentum, and a clear launch date (essentially our finishing line), it became easier to try and overcome some of these barriers to e-Commerce.
+Once the online store project got going, and had a clear launch date (our finishing line), these barriers to e-Commerce were easier to overcome.
 That store still exists today incidentally, though in an updated and re-branded format.
-But all those lessons have helped us navigate through many similar projects since.
+But all those lessons have helped us navigate through many similar D2C projects since.